 - Close ‘wind up’ a company that owes you £750 or more by presenting a winding-up petition to the company, which is also known as compulsory liquidation.
 If successful, the process involves the company’s assets being sold and the funds being paid to you.

 Why is cash flow critical for small businesses?

 For a business, regardless of its size, adequate cash flow is essential for it to run smoothly.
 If invoices are not paid, then there are numerous knock-on effects, such as the business not being able to pay their suppliers.

-Adequate cash flow is critical to the smooth running of any business, big or small.
-If invoices aren’t paid, then there’s a knock on effect and often resulting in you being unable to pay other suppliers.
-There’s a distinct and real danger that the smaller companies lower down the chain can go out of business.
-That is not a good thing, not just for the business owner, but for the companies they were supplying.
-It reduces the pool of competitive services and may force companies to increase prices or reduce their own profitability to accommodate the changes.
+There is a distinct and real danger that smaller companies lower down the chain can go out of business.
+That is not a good thing, not just for the business owner, but also for the companies that they were supplying or for the staff working for them.
+The pool of competitive services is then reduced, and businesses could be forced to increase prices or reduce their own profitability to accommodate the changes.

 Take proactive action through regular due diligence

 One of the best ways small businesses can protect themselves is to conduct regular due diligence before allowing their payers to accumulate outstanding debts.
 This procedure should include running credit checks and acquiring references before working with them.
 Companies House, a registrar of companies and information to the public, and The London Gazette, the UK’s official public record, can also be of use in terms of examining a business’s background.

 Alternative tips to putting a stop to late payments include:

 - Making sure your terms and conditions are right – asking your customers to accept these in writing before doing business with them.

 - Alleviating payment risks – requesting a deposit in advance before supplying your goods or services.